 Can I have my wedding at St. Alban’s?

 A sacrament about which there is great confusion is that of Holy Matrimony.
 Having your marriage blessed at God’s Altar is a privilege of the faithful and not a right of the populace.
 The vows taken and the promises made there express deep religious doctrine about the nature of marriage.
 The Church has written the rite carefully to express accurately the truth of our belief, and the music, decorations, and ceremonies of the service complement and manifest that belief.
 For this reason, the Church has specific requirements about what is said or done at this, one of her public services.
 At St. Alban’s, four months’ (minimum) notice, several instruction and counseling sessions, agreeing with the doctrine, and regular church attendance are required of those contemplating marriage in the Church.
 If you desire more information about having your wedding at St. Alban’s please download the complete wedding packet.

 One of the corporal works of mercy of the Church has always been to bury the dead.
 To that end, the clergy of St. Alban’s are willing and available to bury anyone.
 It should be understood that the form of burial will be appropriate to the baptismal status of the deceased.
 The clergy should be notified immediately upon the death of a parishioner, so that appropriate arrangements can be made which are consistent with Christian doctrine, and the rites, ceremonies, and traditions of the Church.
 Technically, the officiating Cleric, not the mortician, is the “funeral director”.
 The norm for the burial of a faithful Christian at St. Alban’s is, as outlined in the Book of Common Prayer, in the context of the Holy Eucharist.
 For more information on funeral preparation and burials at St. Alban’s please call the Church office.

-If you have more questions please feel free to e-mail the rector or call the parish office.
+If you have more questions please feel free to call the parish office and leave a message.